thehapax/bitshares.foundation/_workers/2019-03-atomic-cross-chain-swaps.md

 ## Milestones

 These milestones serve as information to the BTS voters that evaluate this worker proposal.
 The milestones are used by the escrow to judge proper delivery.
+Any and all development will be done in public repositories.

 1. Create Wireframes for Demo Application (10%)
 2. Architect the Demo Application (10%)